Personal Loan Prepayment Penalties and Other Common Mistakes

 11. Making late payments

-While on-time payments can help improve your credit, late payments adversely affect your credit scores.
-Depending on the loan terms, you also might have to pay a late fee if the payment is overdue — which increases your overall cost of borrowing.
-The late fee may be charged as a dollar amount, or a percentage of your unpaid monthly payment, though the exact amount will vary by lender.
-Some lenders, though, don’t charge them at all.
+While making on-time payments can improve your credit, late payments adversely affect your credit scores.
+Depending on the loan terms, you also might have to pay a late fee if the payment is overdue, which increases your overall cost of borrowing.
+The late fee may be charged as a dollar amount or a percentage of your unpaid monthly payment, though the exact amount will vary by lender.
+Some lenders don’t charge late fees at all.

 To avoid late payments, set up a calendar alert a few days before the payment is due.
-The lender may also let you sign up for automatic payments withdrawn from your checking account.
+The lender may also let you sign up for automatic payments to be withdrawn from your checking account.
 (Some lenders will even provide a discount on your APR for doing so.)

 12. Not repaying the loan

-You may be wondering: What happens if you don’t pay a personal loan?
+You may be wondering: What happens if I don’t pay back a personal loan?
 The truth is, nothing good.

 When you become late on payments, the lender may report the account as delinquent to the credit bureaus.
 This will cause a negative mark on your credit.
-Continue to miss payments for 90 days or more and you’ll default.
-By this point, you’ll likely be receiving calls for a payment.
+If you continue to miss payments for 90 days or more, you may default.
+By this point, you’ll likely be receiving calls for payment.
 Not long after, you can expect the lender to send the loan to a collection agency.

-If the loan falls within the statute of limitations, the lender may also go to court and request a judgment to garnish your wages, place a lien against your property or get the funds from your bank account.
+If the loan falls within the statute of limitations, the lender may also go to court and request a judgment to garnish your wages, place a lien against your property or withdraw the funds from your bank account.

 13. Not considering alternative options